Financial Terms

 Good Faith Deposit

-Description : Amount paid by the buyer to demonstrate his commitment to finalize the acquisition.
+• Description : Amount paid by the buyer to demonstrate their commitment to finalizing the acquisition.

 Purchase Price Allocation (PPA)